The first steps in setting up the tracker

 – Available cash: sum of cash available over all accounts

 – Unrealized gains: sum of profit (or loss) overall current holdings

-– Realized gains: sum of profit (or loss) overall holdings sold completely or partially in the past
+– Realized gains: sum of profit (or loss) overall holdings sold completelyentirely or partially in the past

 Your total net worth is tracked after the first day of setup and recorded twice per day.
 It is not possible to view further back than the first day of recording.

 This is the data input sheet.
-As a user, you are required to fill in this sheet with your data.
+As a user, you must fill in this sheet with your data.
 The spreadsheet uses the information inside the sheet to perform calculations for the rest of the tracker.
 If you wish to change anything in the rest of the spreadsheet, then change the input data of the history sheet (as opposed to changing the formulas).

 Report & Summary of RG Report

 The “Report” sheet can be used to create a tax report.
-It provides you with information regarding the date, quantity, purchase cost, and total sell price every time an asset was sold.
+It provides you with information regarding the date, quantity, purchase cost, and total sell price every time you sell an asset.
 The “Summary of RG Report” creates a summary of the “Report” sheet.
 Do not change anything in these sheets.

 Analysis of portfolio

 This sheet will provide you with a graphical overview of your investments which will help you in your future decision.
 You may gain some insights by assessing the different allocations within your portfolio and determining if re-balancing is necessary.
-Furthermore, you may gain various insights from the different allocations in your investment accounts and allocation by market cap size.
+Furthermore, you may gain various insights from your investment accounts’ different allocations and market cap size distribution.

-You may view the twenty most recent articles of three different news sources: “Cointelegraph”, “Coindesk” or “CryptoNinjas”.
+You may view the twenty most recent articles from three different news sources: “Cointelegraph,” “Coindesk,” or “CryptoNinjas.”
 Switch between the sources by changing the value in cell “B7”.

 The watchlist tool can help you keep track of what is happening with your current holdings.
-You can click on cell “C6” and chose any one of your holdings and receive relevant information regarding the price action of the asset.
+You can click on cell “C6” and choose any of your holdings and receive relevant information regarding the asset’s price action.